| |

 Tip #5 for Making a Retirement Speech

 Most people can tire of a lecture in ten minutes; clever people can do it in five.
-Sensible people never go to lectures at all.
+Sensible people never go

 — Stephen Leacock